 On the right side of the front door, you’ll store a stash of Cricut Infusible Ink markers.
 In the middle, a small scraper and heat resistant tape.
-On the left side, you’ll store a microfiber cloth and alcohol wipes for wiping down base materials, and extra blades and portable trimmer replacements in the magnetic strip pocket.
+On the left side, you’ll store a microfiber cloth and alcohol wipes for wiping down base materials, and extra blades (like portable trimmer blade replacements) in the magnetic strip pocket.

 Sewing And Fabric Layout

 If you use your Cricut Maker for cutting fabric patterns and other sewing projects, this layout will make your process more streamlined by having everything you need all in one place.
 The deep top compartment will hold fabric scissors, a spatula, a washable fabric pen, and a rotary cutter.
 The shallow top compartment holds a small pin cushion and pins.

 Inside the front door compartment, you’ll store all your sewing hand tools and small accessories.
 If you store more pins or other sharp and pointy objects inside these pockets, make sure to put them in a hardshell case with a tight clasp.
 Even though the front door seals with strong magnets, it is possible that a tiny needle can sneak out, which can cause injury to your hands or feet.

 For those who love all the Cricut gadgets and buy every single one that you can get your hands on, the storage compartments inside the Maker are great for your miscellaneous items.
 You can store all your blade replacements in the front door section and specialty tools in the top compartments.